-Often, teeth are less than white because they have stained over time.
-Drinks such as wine, tea and coffee are the usual cause, as is smoking.
+Often, teeth are less than white due to staining over time.
+This can be caused by drinks such as wine, tea and coffee, as well as smoking.
 Most of these stains can be easily removed with a toothpaste for polishing and whitening.
 A dentist or dental hygienist can do this as part of a regularly scheduled dental cleaning.

 For teeth discoloration that is not due to simple stains, whitening should penetrate the tooth surface to help with the color change.
 Many dental offices use some type of chemical called hydrogen peroxide to do this.
 A hydrogen peroxide-based product that many dentists prefer is Opalescence Boost.
 The main ingredient in Opalescence Boost is a gel that contains approximately 38% hydrogen peroxide.

 This is what whitens and lightens teeth.
 A second chemical, potassium nitrate, is also applied to help strengthen tooth enamel, reduce sensitivity and protect against tooth decay.
 When mixed, the two chemicals take on a distinctive red color; this helps ensure that the gel is placed on the teeth where it should be and completely removed when ready.
 One of the best things about Opalescence Boost is that the procedure only requires one visit to complete (although very difficult stains or discolored teeth can take two or three sessions).

 It's incredibly safe and effective when managed by a professional, of course.
 Lasers have been with us for decades, but only in recent years have dental researchers discovered safe and efficient ways to use lasers to whiten teeth.
 Lasers are used to heat and “activate” a hydrogen peroxide bleaching gel, which does the whitening work.
 Typically, this method of whitening teeth can brighten teeth six to 12 shades brighter.